AdguardTeam/AdguardForAndroid/README.md

 Or directly by this link:
 https://adguard.com/apk

+### How to become a beta tester?

+All information related to Adguard beta testing is collected in this [blog article](https://blog.adguard.com/en/adguard-beta-test/).

 ### Our plans

 To see the 'big picture', watch current progress and get an idea of approximate dates for Android releases, see this page: https://github.com/AdguardTeam/AdguardForAndroid/milestones